n-grace-henry/MS-Thesis/march_progress_log.md

 ## 2023-03-13
 Starting the 3 15 scale test samples.
 Added 40 uL of norleucine since it seems like 20 uL isn't enough.

+## 2023-03-14
+Filtered the 3 test samples through the column.
+Everything is going as it should.
+I prepared the columns yesterday.

+## 2023-03-15
+De-fatted the 3 test samples.
+Blowing down the samples completely overnight under N2 at room temperature.